-3.2.5.3.
-Third step (final placement): After collating all the rankings from candidates and training sites, each Selection Committee will map out matches between the ranking of the candidates and sites.
-The selection committees strive to assign candidates to training sites taking into account the scores of the candidates, placement preferences expressed by candidates and training sites.
+Third round, second step - Placement of fellows.
+After collating all the rankings from candidates and training sites, each Selection Committee will map out matches between the ranking of the candidates and sites.
+The selection committees strive to assign candidates to training sites considering the scores of the candidates and placement preferences expressed by candidates and training sites.